-The Two Way Flow Altitude Automatic Control Valve (ACV) is designed to open, allowing flow into a reservoir or elevated storage tank (tank fill), and close drip tight when high water level is achieved.
-The valve also opens, allowing return flow (tank discharge), when upstream pressure falls below reservoir head pressure.
+The One Way Flow Altitude Automatic Control Valve (ACV) with Delayed Opening Feature is designed to open, allowing flow into a reservoir or elevated storage tank (tank fill), and close drip tight when high water level is achieved.
+The valve also has an adjustable delayed opening feature, allowing a calculated "draw-down" of water level, before opening for tank fill operation.
 The Altitude Pilot remotely senses static tank head pressure (water level) through a field installed sensing line, and directs pressure into and out of the cover chamber of the 3-way Accelerator Pilot.
 When the cover of the Accelerator Pilot is pressurized, the main valve cover chamber is vented downstream (dry drain) or to atmosphere (wet drain), causing the valve to open fully.
 When the cover of the Accelerator Pilot is de-pressurized, the main valve cover chamber is connected to upstream pressure, causing the valve to close drip tight.

 As water level decreases, static tank head pressure falls below the adjustable setpoint of the Altitude Pilot, causing it to pressurize the cover of the Accelerator Pilot, opening the valve.
 As water level increases, static tank head exceeds the adjustable setpoint of the Altitude Pilot, causing it to depressurize the cover of the Accelerator Pilot, closing the valve drip tight.
 Valve opening and closing speeds are separately adjustable.
-The Position Indicator with Air Bleed Petcock allow for visual indication of valve position and easy venting of air entrapped in the main valve cover chamber.
+The Position Indicator with Air Bleed Petcock allows for visual indication of valve position, and easy venting of air entrapped in the main valve cover chamber.